OpenVPN Server Net30 Error

 TUN Error: tun_prop_error: ifconfig addresses are not the same /30 subnet (topology net30)

-So I turned to Google to try find an exact solution or a description of the problem.
-I came across a stackoverflow post about a similar error, that I think was from a Window's machine (see below).
+So I turned to Google to try to find an exact solution or at least a description of the problem.
+I came across a Stack Overflow post about a similar error, which I think came from a Windows machine.

 Each pair of ifconfig-push addresses represents the virtual client and server IP endpoints.
 They must be taken from successive /30 subnets in order to be compatible with Windows clients and the TAP-Windows driver.